Sex & COVID

 • The virus most commonly spreads in the air, even if someone doesn’t have symptoms.
 Most COVID cases are caused this way, which is called asymptomatic transmission.
 This is why masks and ventilation indoors are effective ways of preventing people from passing on COVID whether you feel well or not.

-• Getting vaccinated and boosted as well as wearing masks while being indoors and very close to others over longer periods of time are the most effective ways to prevent transmission.
+• Getting a yearly COVID vaccine and wearing masks in public spaces are the most effective ways to prevent transmission.
 See this CDC guide for understanding your COVID exposure risk.

 Have an honest conversation with your sex partners, housemates, sex work clients, and any other close contacts about any significant exposures they may have had.